ms/buildtogether.tech/src/fairness.md

 mental health issues---why should you care about people who are marginalized because they aren't these things?
-One argument is self-interest: study after study has shown that more diverse teams perform better, that companies with more diverse management are more profitable, and so on <cite>Zhan2020</cite>.
+One argument is self-interest: study after study has shown that more diverse teams perform better, that companies with more diverse management are more profitable, and so on [% b Zhan2020 %].

 > ### Setting limits
 >